DinoChiesa/jwt-webtool/README.md

 ## Limitations

 This tool has some limitations:
- - For signed JWT, the tool handles JWT that use ECDSA or RSA keys.
-It does not handle JWT that use HMAC-signing (HS256, HS384, HS512).
+ - For signed JWT, the tool handles JWT that use ECDSA (ES256, ES384, ES512), RSA (RS256, RS384, RS512, PS256, PS384, PS512) or HMAC algorithms
+   (HS256, HS384, HS512).

- - For encrypted JWT, it handles JWT that use RSA keys, and alg=RSA-OAEP-256.
-It does not support other alg types for encrypted JWT, such as "dir" or any of the password-based Encryption.
+ - For encrypted JWT, it handles JWT that use RSA keys, and RSA algorithms (RSA-OAEP, RSA-OAEP-256).
+It does not support other alg types for encrypted JWT, such as "dir" or any of the password-based Encryption (PBES2).
 It supports all types of enc.

  - In either case (signed or encrypted), this tool does not handle crit headers, nor will it extract the certificate from an x5c header.
 Nor will it check